MavenCoding157/The-Xbox-puller-Multi-tool-beta-/README.md

 there will also be other files with this tool (e.g. xbox_lookup) to use these just click on it and it will give you the password and username.

+Also the main screen of the xbox puller should fit any resolution from 1600x900 - 1920x1080.
+But if you have a laptop which uses a resolution which is zoomed in (e.g. 150% or 125%) then you will need to turn it back down to 100% to use.

 **AND LAST THING!!!**